Table of Contents

 In the modal that pops up, you may name your rule, select relevant filters, and determine the message that appears when a rule violation is detected.

-You may also designate exempt departments and relevant terms.
+You may also designate exempt departments.

 You may decide the consequence of a rule violation through the “On Failure” field.
 You may wish that users violating the rule simply receive a warning before submitting their schedule, that they go through an approval process or workflow, or that none of the above happens (“Off”).